whitneylosinski/Pewlett_Hackard_Analysis/README.md

     </tr>
     </table

 3. )  ***Eligibility by Position:*** The third step was to determine the number of employees eligible for retirement per title.
 To do this, the employee.csv data was inner joined to the titles.csv data on the employee number and filtered to only those employees whose birth dates were between 1/1/1952 and 12/31/1955.
 The output table was saved as a new table called `retirement_titles`.
-After running this table, it was discovered that the data could be better filtered to only include employees born between 1952 and 1955 who were still curretnly employed.
+After running this table, it was discovered that the data could be better filtered to only include employees born between 1952 and 1955 who were still currently employed.
 To do this another WHERE filter was added to only include employees with a to_date of 1/1/9999.
 See the scripts and a portion of the resulting original table below.

     <table>
     <th>Challenge Script</th>